dazraf/vertx-hot/readme.md

 ---
 ## Background

-This plugin was developed to make development of [Vert.x](http://vertx.io) Verticles in Maven easier.
+This plugin's purpose is to make development of [Vert.x](http://vertx.io) Verticles in Maven easier.

 I'm sharing it in case you find it useful also.